lilhop36/CMS/README.md

 ## Database Connection

-* I have used following data for database connection
+* we have used following data for database connection
     * url="jdbc:mysql://localhost:3306/Collegedata";
     * user name="root";
     * password="";